Create a webhook automation

 <Note>

-Verify that your access tokens have required set of permissions to trigger your GHA workflow.
-For more information, [see these GitHub Docs](https://docs.github.com/en/rest/repos/repos?#create-a-repository-dispatch-event).
+Verify that your access tokens have the required set of permissions to trigger your GitHub Actions workflow.
+For more information, see the [GitHub repository dispatch event documentation](https://docs.github.com/en/rest/repos/repos?#create-a-repository-dispatch-event).

 </Note>